-Gerald Loeffler leads and works with technical teams and organisations creating software-intensive systems, particularly in the enterprise integration space.
+Gerald Loeffler is an architect who codes and has a consultant’s mindset: he leads and works with technical teams and organisations creating software-intensive systems, particularly in the enterprise integration space.
 In doing so he draws on his copious project and industry experience, doing whatever it takes to consistently deliver successful projects and products.
-Depending on organisational context and needs, Gerald enjoys filling the role of software development manager, project manager, Scrum master, team lead, mentor, trainer, architect or data scientist.
-The technology domain he is intimately familiar with is object-oriented and functional software development on the JVM, often in Scala, for application development as well as system integration, using SOA, microservices, ESB-style and message-based integration and related enterprise software technologies and software engineering practices.
+Depending on organisational context and needs, Gerald enjoys filling the role of architect, trainer, technical team lead or software development manager, sometimes combined with project manager or Scrum master.
+The technology domain he is intimately familiar with is object-oriented and functional software development on the JVM, also in Scala or Kotlin, for application development as well as system integration, using SOA, microservices, ESB-style and message-based integration and related enterprise software technologies and software engineering practices.

 Head of Development, Cortical.io, Vienna (permanent employment)